xvrh/lottie-flutter/README.template.md

 The `Lottie` widget has several convenient constructors (`Lottie.asset`, `Lottie.network`, `Lottie.memory`) to load, parse and cache automatically the json file.

 Sometime you may prefer to have full control over the loading of the file.
-Use `LottieComposition.fromByteData` to parse the file from a list of bytes.
+Use `AssetLottie` (or `NetworkLottie`, `MemoryLottie`) to load a lottie composition from a json file.

 This example shows how to load and parse a Lottie composition from a json file.